Why This Form, Not Another?

 Research as Argument

-But research form also constrains.
-It tends toward completion.
-It wants conclusions.
-It assumes there are right answers waiting to be found, and good argument can get you there.
-It doesn’t sit well with genuine ambiguity, with questions that don’t resolve, with problems where the shape of the question changes as you work with it.
+This works beautifully for certain problems.
+But research form constrains.
+It tends toward completion, wants conclusions, assumes right answers exist.
+It doesn’t sit well with genuine ambiguity or questions whose shape changes as you work with them.

 Vigil as Presence